Automated Policy Enforcement for Workload Identity Security

 What is Workload Identity?

-Workload identity refers to the identity of non-human entities in a system, such as applications, services, or machines.
+Workload identity refers to the identity of non-human entities in a system, like applications, services, or machines.
 Unlike traditional user accounts, these identities need to be managed carefully to prevent unauthorized access.

 Why Automated Policy Enforcement?